 Pre-Vocational Programs provide individuals with services designed to assist them with “the soft skills” needed to be successfully employed.
-These may include how to follow directions, job safety, paying attention to the assigned task, problem solving skills and social skills.
+These may include how to follow directions and job safety.
+Additionally, we help with paying attention to the assigned task, problem solving skills and social skills.

 Supported Employment Program provides competitive, community-based, employment opportunities for persons with disabilities.
-Job coaches work with individuals in areas such as job readiness, placement and retention, offering any specialized support that a person may need in order to be successfully employed in their individual placements.
-“Partners in Industry” at Harlequin Distribution Center and Fairview Box Company bring together persons with and without disabilities working side by side in factory settings.
+Job coaches work with individuals in areas such as job readiness, placement and retention.
+Beyond that, offering any specialized support that a person may need in order to be successfully employed in their individual placements.

 Extended Employment Programs provides competitive, community-based, employment opportunities for persons with any type of disability.
 Job coaches work with individuals in areas such as job readiness, placement and retention, offering any specialized support that a person may need in order to be successfully employed in their individual placement.
 We also offer “Partners in Industry” programs at Harlequin Distribution Center and Fairview Box Company.
 These programs bring together persons with and without disabilities.